Sultiame: Indications

 Historically, sultiame has been used to treat partial seizures.
 In Australia, it is currently registered for behavioural disorders associated with epilepsy; hyperkinetic behaviour; temporal lobe epilepsy; myoclonic seizures; grand mal attacks; and Jacksonian seizures.
 In contrast to other sulfonamide drugs, sultiame is devoid of antibacterial activity.

+Latest research is evaluating sultiamine for sleep apnea with early positive results.

 Adverse effects

 The more common adverse effects are ataxia, paraesthesia of face and limbs, hyperpnoea, dyspnoea, and anorexia.
-Less common adverse effects include giddiness, rash, Stevens–Johnson syndrome, nausea, weight loss, leukopenia, headache, psychic changes, depression, drooling, increased pain, frequency of fits, insomnia, status epilepticus.
+Less common adverse effects include giddiness, rash, Stevens–Johnson syndrome, nausea, weight loss, leukopenia, headache, depression, drooling, increased pain, insomnia, status epilepticus.
 Disturbances in calcium and vitamin D metabolism have been occasionally reported after long-term use.

 Interactions

 Sultiame taken together with primidone may lead to severe side-effects, including psychotic reactions.
 The addition of sulthiame to phenytoin therapy has shown to be followed by a rise in the serum levels of phenytoin.
 Sultiame may also lead to a rise of phenobarbitone blood levels.
 Alcohol must not be consumed during treatment.